-- 2. The Redevelopment Plans and their supporting documents include a series of detailed design standards and guidelines which will ensure quality design of office development as well as a quality urban design scheme. - 3.
-The Redevelopment Plans provide the important ability to retain and promote, within the City and County of San Francisco, the possibility of new emerging industries including green technology through the provision of a major new site and space for adjacent office and related uses. - 4.
-Implementing permitted office uses as part of the Redevelopment Plans enables the achievement of a coordinated mixed-use development plan incorporating many features, such as large open spaces and parks and a new street grid,. - 5.
-Implementing the office use contemplated by the Redevelopment Plans would strengthen the economic base of the Project Area and the City as a whole by strengthening retail and other commercial functions in the Project Area community through the addition of approximately 850,000 leasable square feet of various kinds of retail space, and as much as about 5,000,000 leasable square feet of mixed office, research and development and light manufacturing uses depending on the final disposition of the 49ers to building a new stadium at the Shipyard. - 6.
-Build-out, including office uses, of both the Candlestick Point and Hunters Point Shipyard Phase 2 is anticipated to result in significant positive fiscal impacts to the City.
-This includes \$22 million in net cumulative revenues will accrue to other City funds including the Children's Fund, Library Fund and Open Space Fund - 7.
-The development proposed by the Project will also have significant positive economic impacts on the City.
+- 6. Build-out, including office uses, of both the Candlestick Point and Hunters Point Shipyard Phase 2 is anticipated to result in significant positive fiscal impacts to the City.
+This includes \$22 million in net cumulative revenues will accrue to other City funds including the Children's Fund, Library Fund and Open Space Fund - The development proposed by the Project will also have significant positive economic 7. impacts on the City.
 At full build-out, employment in the Project Area is expected to be about 10,700.
 Direct and indirect job generation is estimated to be about 18,500.
 About 55% of the direct and indirect jobs are expected to be held by San Francisco residents.
 Project-related construction employment is projected to total 1,500 annual full-time equivalent jobs over the build-out period, representing a five percent increase in the City's construction job industry base.
 The employees working at the Project Area are expected to generate total household income of about \$746 million annually.
 Total direct, indirect and induced economic activity within the City and County of San Francisco is expected to be approximately \$3.7 billion.
-The Project provides an unprecedented system for diversity and economic development, including good faith efforts to meet goals for hiring minority and women-owned consulting and contracting businesses, hiring of minority and women laborers, compliance with prevailing wage policies, and would include a robust job training and placement program that will include, but not be limited to, almost \$9 million to workforce training and placement programs for local residents.
+The Project provides an unprecedented system for diversity and economic development, including good faith efforts to meet goals for hiring minority and women-owned consulting and contracting businesses, hiring of minority and women laborers, compliance with prevailing wage policies, and would include a robust job training and placement program that will include, but not be limited to, almost \$9 million to workforce training and placement programs for local residents. .
 The community benefits package also includes funds for child care and school facilities.
 Development of office uses will help to create the employment opportunities to achieve such hiring goals. - 8.
 The Project includes the opportunity for substantial new publicly accessible open spaces totaling upwards of approximately 336 acres including a fully realized CPSRA, the dual use sports facility on the stadium's parking lot, ecological restoration areas, and a wide variety of neighborhood parks, plazas and shorefront promenades.
-Office users will benefit from the conveniently located open space, and the development of office uses will help to finance the provision of such open space and its maintenance.
+Office users will benefit from the conveniently located open space, and the development of office uses will help to finance the provision of such open space and its maintenance. - 9.
+The office uses would be located in an ideal area to take advantage of a wide variety of transit, including a new Bus Rapid Transit (BRT) line, express downtown buses, and extended Muni lines.
+The Project Area has been designed in consultation with the City, including MUNI, to capitalize on opportunities to coordinate with and expand transit systems to serve the Project.
+The Project also includes Transportation Management Programs which will be in place throughout the development of the Project Area.

-Case No 2007.0946BEMTZRU

 Candlestick Point - Hunters Point

 Shipyard Phase 2 - Findings of

 Consistency with the General Plan,

 Recommending Approval of the

 Redevelopment Plans, and Making

 Office Allocation Findings Under

 Sections 320-325 of the Planning

 Code